OpenBB-finance/OpenBB/openbb_platform/platform/core/README.md

 OPENBB_API_PASSWORD="some_pass"
 ```

-The application will expect a header that contains username and password in the form of `Basic <username:password>`, "username:password" is encoded in Base64.
-Pass this in every request you make to the API inside the headers "Authorization".
+The application will expect a header that contains username and password in the form of `Basic <username:password>`, where "username:password" is encoded in Base64.
+Pass this in every request you make to the API inside the headers "Authorization" field.

 #### 5.3.2 Custom authentication